-Head on up to the reportedly haunted Devil’s Backbone, a five-mile limestone ridge that runs from Wimberley to Blanco.
+Head on up to the reputedly haunted Devil’s Backbone, a five-mile limestone ridge that runs from Wimberley to Blanco.
 It’s very close to Canyon Lake and Fischer and home to several of the best dive bars in Central Texas.

 The nationally famous Devil’s Backbone Tavern, 4041 FM 32, established in 1932, is a great place to start looking for chills ‘n thrills, savor the honky-tonk Texas bar experience, then wait expectantly for the clock on the wall to spin backward or the devil’s face to emerge from a rock on the fireplace.

 “If doors and windows open and close by themselves, just ignore it,” advises a sign.
 “It’s just our ghost trying to get attention.
 He thinks it’s funny.”

-Former owner Rick Ferguson, who in August sold the bar to musician Robyn Ludwick, sister of Bruce and Charlie Robison, and her husband, John, said: “There are some (stories) where people see confederate riders that ride on horses at night.
-Then there’s Indian ghosts and various other ghosts they see in the area.
+Former owner Rick Ferguson, who in August sold the bar to musician Robyn Ludwick, sister of Bruce and Charlie Robison, and her husband, John, several years ago, said: “There are some (stories) where people see confederate riders that ride on horses at night.
+Then there are Indian ghosts and various other ghosts they see in the area.
 There are also stories about a lady in white walking off on the side of the road and then suddenly disappearing.”

 Pick your ghost